kontron/buildroot-external-smarc-sal28/README.md

 # Kontron SMARC-sAL28 Buildroot External

 This [external buildroot layer][1] provides a basic support package for the SMARC-sAL28 board.
-This project provides an extension to buildroot to provide this BSP outside of the standard buildroot tree.
+It is an extenstion to buildroot which is provided outside of the standard buildroot tree.

 The [Kontron SMARC-sAL28][5] board is an upcoming product not yet available.
 This layer does not provide the full functionality of the board.
-Instead it is intented to be used to create a small footprint filesystem image as well as being easy to use.
+Instead its intention is to be used to create a small footprint filesystem image as well as to be easy to use.

 Esp. this layer lacks the following functionalities:
 * 3D GPU support
 * KEAPI

-If you need the full functionality use the [Yocto Project][6] layer provided together with the board.
+If you need the full functionality it is recommanded to use the [Yocto Project][6] layer provided together with the board.

 ## Install System Dependencies